yunchuankong/HypergraphDynamicCorrelation/README.md

 source("main.r")
 ```
 #### NOTE: The program is running on a Windows machine by default.
-If you are using Linux system, change the line
+If you are using Linux system, find the line
 ```
 dyn.load("csupp.dll")
 ```
-into
+in main.r and change it into
 ```
 dyn.load("csupp.so")
 ```